LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Basic Commands
 --------------

-This section is a copy of the first two screens of in-game help, automatically generated based on a game's keybinding content and on overrides in the player's config file.
+This section is a copy of the first two screens of in-game help and a screen introducing mouse commands.
+The help pages are automatically generated based on a game's keybinding content and on overrides in the player's config file.
+Other screens list all game commands grouped in categories, in detail.

-You walk throughout a level with mouse or numeric keypad (left diagram below) or its compact laptop replacement (middle) or the Vi text editor keys (right, enabled in config.ui.ini).
+Walk throughout a level with mouse or numeric keypad (left diagram below) or its compact laptop replacement (middle) or the Vi text editor keys (right, enabled in config.ui.ini).
 Run, until disturbed, by adding Shift or Control.
 Go-to with LMB (left mouse button).
 Run collectively with RMB.